gastonvalles/Old-Portfolio/README.md

 2. Open the `index.html` file in your web browser to view the portfolio.

 ## Project Structure
-- index.html: The main HTML file that represents the structure of the portfolio.
+- `index.html`: The main HTML file that represents the structure of the portfolio.
-- styles.css: The CSS file containing styles for the portfolio layout, design, and responsiveness.
+- `styles.css`: The CSS file containing styles for the portfolio layout, design, and responsiveness.
-- script.js: The JavaScript file that adds interactivity, animations, and implements the dark mode functionality.
+- `script.js`: The JavaScript file that adds interactivity, animations, and implements the dark mode functionality.
-- preview.png: An image preview of the portfolio.

 ## Contributing
 Feel free to contribute to this project by suggesting improvements, reporting issues, or submitting pull requests.